Erin Tobin

-Erin Tobin is an American politician and nurse practitioner serving as a Republican member of the South Dakota Senate.
+Erin Tobin is an American politician and nurse practitioner who served as a Republican member of the South Dakota Senate from 2021 to 2025.
 Elected in November 2020, she assumed office on January 12, 2021 representing the 21st district of South Dakota.

 Education

-After graduating from Colome High School in Colome, South Dakota, Tobin earned a Bachelor of Science and Master of Science in nursing from South Dakota State University.
+After graduating from Colome High School in Colome, South Dakota in 2001, Tobin earned a bachelor's degree in nursing from South Dakota State University in 2005, followed by a master's degree in 2010.

 Career

-Tobin became involved in politics during a lobbying effort to introduce a bill in the South Dakota Legislature that would allow the state's nurses to have full practice authority.
+Before becoming a politician, Tobin was a nurse practitioner who had opened a clinic in her hometown of Winner.
+She became involved in politics during a lobbying effort to introduce a bill in the South Dakota Legislature that would allow the state's nurses to have full practice authority.
 Tobin later lobbied against legislation when her predecessor, then-State House Majority Leader Lee Qualm, introduced a bill that would remove vaccination requirements for South Dakota students.
 In 2020, Tobin ran against Qualm in the Republican primary for a seat in the South Dakota Senate, defeating him by 22.4% of votes cast.
-Tobin then defeated Democratic nominee Dan Kerner Andersson in the November general election and assumed office on January 12, 2021.
+She then defeated Democratic nominee Dan Kerner Andersson in the November general election and assumed office on January 12, 2021.

+In the 2024 elections, Tobin lost a close primary to Mykala Voita by 48 votes, in a race that was defined by Tobin's support for a controversial bill that would allow construction of a new pipeline.
+She is running to rematch Voita in the 2026 elections.

+In the Senate, Tobin sponsored a bill supported by then-Governor Kristi Noem to create increased regulation of land sales to foreign countries, such as China.
+Tobin supports enacting term limits for members of the United States Congress.
+In 2024, she became the South Dakota State Chair for the advocacy organization U.S. Term Limits.